Bills’ Damar Hamlin ‘fully cleared’ to return to football

+Monday Night Football came to a halt on Jan.
+2 when Hamlin went into cardiac arrest while tackling a Cincinnati Bengals receiver.

-The 25-year-old saw three different specialists since the aftermath of his cardiac arrest during a game against the Cincinnati Bengals in January, including most recently on Friday, and all of them gave the OK for Hamlin to return to the field, according to Beane.
+The 25-year-old saw three different specialists in the aftermath, including most recently on Friday, and all of them gave the OK for Hamlin to return to the field, according to Beane.

 “They’re all in agreement,” Beane said.
 “They’re all in lock step of what this was and that he is cleared to resume full activities just like anyone else who was coming back from an injury or whatever.
 He’s fully cleared, he’s here.”